What is FBI screenlocker?

 |Malware Removal (Windows)||

-More examples of screen lockers are XinFrams, BlackKnight2020 and SSHBOT.
-As a rule, malware of this type lock the screen and displays a ransom note with instructions on how to contact its developers, pay a ransom and/or some other information.
-Most of the times screen lockers do not encrypt user's files - they are classified as non-encrypting malware.
-Although, some of them do encrypt files (and lock the screen).
+More examples of screen lockers are XinFrams, BlackKnight2020, and SSHBOT.
+Malware of this type locks the screen and displays a ransom message with instructions about how to contact the developers, pay the ransom, and other information.

 How did ransomware install on my computer?